timmassingham/simNGS/README.txt

 in a real run of an Illumina machine, as estimated by AYB.
 It consists of:
  1) One line of free-text describing the run (prefixed by a '#').
- 2) One line containing the lane number, tile number, and the shape and scale of the distribution of the brightness of clusters.
+ 2) One line containing the number of cyles and the shape and scale of the distribution of the brightness of clusters.
- 3) One line describing the dimensions of the covariance matrix for the first end of the run, the number of rows and columns are each equal to four times the number of cycles.
- 4) Several lines, one per row of the covariance matrix, containing the elements of that row.
+ 3) Several lines, one per row of the covariance matrix, containing the elements of that row.
-	If the run was paired-ended, (3) and (4) are repeated for a second matrix, which should have the same dimensions as the first.
+	If the run was paired-ended, (3) is repeated for a second matrix, which should have the same dimensions as the first.

 	The matrices in runfile are covariance matrices for the noise in the run